pedrodaou/receivable-credit-engine/README.md

   A domain service responsible for deciding whether a credit request should be approved based on business rules.

 - **CreditRequest**
-  Represents a company's credit request, containing:
+  Represents a company's credit request with:
-  - the requested loan amount
+  - requested loan amount
-  - the associated receivable portfolio
+  - associated receivable portfolio
-  - the current credit status
+  - credit status (PENDING, APPROVED, REJECTED)

-  A credit request starts in the PENDING state and transitions to either APPROVED or REJECTED after evaluation.

 - **CreditStatus**
-  Represents the lifecycle of a credit request:
+  Lifecycle states of a credit request:
-  - APPROVED
-  - REJECTED
-  - PENDING
+  - PENDING: Awaiting evaluation
+  - APPROVED: Credit was approved
+  - REJECTED: Credit was rejected

 - **CreditApprovalService**

-  A domain service responsible for evaluating a credit request and updating its status based on business rules.
+  Domain service responsible for evaluating a credit request and updating its status based on business rules.
+Contains no infrastructure logic.
-  This service contains no infrastructure logic, only domain validation and decision-making.

----

-**Testing**
-Run tests:
-- bashmvn test
-- Or in your IDE: Right-click src/test/java/ → Run All Tests

-Tests cover:
-- CreditApprovalServiceTest: Credit approval logic
-- CreditRequestTest: Credit request creation and state transitions

----

-**Future Enhancements**

-- Add more sophisticated credit scoring rules
-- Implement receivable aging and risk stratification
-- Add interest rate calculations based on portfolio composition
-- Integrate with external data sources
+- **Money - Value Object**
+  Represents a monetary amount with precision, ensuring values are always positive.

 ---